 Omega 3 from fish oil also helps your skin and makes it “glow”.
 If you have any issues with dry skin, taking omega 3 supplements could be very helpful.

 What is the evidence?
 Fish oil hair growth studies and results

 There have been several studies which have been shown that omega 3 alone or in combination with other ingredients is able to help promote hair health and prevent or slow down hair loss in men and women.

 Clinical Study 1

 In this study, people who took omega 3 in combination with other ingredients saw a significant improvement in their hair.
 In fact, 80% of those questioned said they noticed an improvement after 24 weeks.

 In another study, women who took omega 3 for six months, 89.9% of them experienced a reduction in hair loss and over 86% showed improvements in hair diameter and hair density.

 And finally, in another study, women who took fish oil for 180 days experienced less hair thinning.
 Taking a supplement containing omega 3 was effective at significantly promoting hair growth in women with temporary hair thinning.

-Does fish oil promote hair growth?
+Does fish oil or cod liver oil promote faster hair growth?

 How long will it take for fish oil to work?